Srnetica

-Srnetica (Срнетица) is a village in the municipality of Istočni Drvar (East Drvar), Bosnia and Herzegovina.
+Srnetica (Срнетица) is a desolate village in the municipality of Istočni Drvar (East Drvar), Bosnia and Herzegovina.
 It lies in western Bosnia, in the part of municipality of Drvar awarded to Republika Srpska, at a mountain saddle about 1050 metres above sea.

 From the beginning of 20th century to 1975, there was a main junction of forest narrow-gauge railways built by AG Otto Steinbeis.
 The tracks are now dismantled and transformed into paths.

 Demographics

 According to the 2013 census, its population was nil.